 No doubt, this application has improved dramatically.
 It’s almost usable though I am still using Documents 7 by Readdle.
 Apple has improved how we interact with and view our files in this app.

 The sidebar is responsible for your organisation in the app.
 It shows your Locations, Favourites and Tags.
 You can toggle to hide the folders they contain for a minimalist look.

 On the sidebar, you have Locations; an area listing all the different cloud services you have on your iPad.
 You need to have these downloaded and logged in on your device for them to appear here.
 Let’s hope we’ll be able to login to different cloud services on our devices in Files without needing to download them first.

 iCloud Drive contains all the documents you want to sync across all your Apple devices.
-For example, I have my work folder that I want to access on my different devices.
-Instead of airdropping my work documents, or moving them between devices on a flash disk, I put them in my iCloud Drive.
+For example, if I have my work folder that I want to access on my different devices.
+Instead of airdropping my work documents or moving them between devices on a flash disk, I put them in my iCloud Drive.
 You can download content from your iCloud Drive to access it offline.

 On My iPad contains local documents.
 These are the documents on your iPad.
 It is the default destination for all the documents saved to Files from different apps.
 Your iPad automatically creates a folder for that app when you save something to Files.